adeslatt/post-rmats-single-run/README.md

 Manually creating files of interest we create files for our use:

 For example, `MYC_human_P01106.txt` looks as follows:

+There is no header in the `master` protein sequence file with the domains specified.

+Protein_name:Domain_Sequence_Name:Amino-acid Range:Amino-acid Sequence

+SO the file for Human MYC then is as follows:

 ```bash
 MYC:9aaTAD:115-123:EMVTELLGG
 MYC:Polar_residues:219-249:SPKSCASQDSSAFSPSSDSLLSSTESSPQGS